Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 My first article in this series goes into great detail regarding the proper interpretation of this verse.

-Compassion for those who are suffering was and is a primary motivation for Jesus to heal people.
 Once when Jesus was tired from ministry to the crowds who thronged him, he tried to get away for some rest and recuperation.
 Instead, he found large numbers of people waiting for him when his boat reached the shore.
-Rather than being disappointed or irritable, this is what the Bible says about Jesus’ attitude.
+Rather than being disappointed or irritable, this is what the Bible says about our Lord’s attitude.

 Jesus saw the huge crowd as he stepped from the boat, and he had compassion on them and healed their sick.
 Matthew 14:14 (NLT)